Miron Kaufman

 Statistical Model for Mechanical Failure, invited, Nonlinear Effects in Materials Science Session at the Materials Week '97, Fall Meeting of The Materials Society (TMS), Indianapolis, (1997).

-Statistical Thermodynamics Model of Spatial Memory, 20'th International Conference of Statistical Physics, International Union of Pure and Applied Physics, UNESCO, Sorbonne, Paris, (1998).
+Statistical Thermodynamics Model of Spatial Memory, 20'th International Conference of Statistical Physics, International Union of Pure and Applied Physics, UNESCO, Sorbonne, France, (1998).

 Environmental Physics: a Pedagogical Contribution towards an Interdisciplinary Approach to Environmental Problems, 11'th Global Warming International Conference, Boston, (2000).